wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/template-properties.md

 # Template Properties

+See the topics given below for the list of properties that can be configured when you create an artifact template.

 ## Sequence Template Properties

-The parameters available to configure the Sequence Template are as follows.
+The parameters available to [configure the Sequence Template](../../develop/creating-artifacts/creating-sequence-templates.md) are as follows.

 | Parameter Name      | Description                                                       |
 |---------------------|-------------------------------------------------------------------|